trendoman/Midware/tutorials/Extended-Users/README.md

 The beauty of present implementation is that it uses a regular Couch template for creating user-accounts but, importantly, the cloned pages do not try to 'simulate' the existing Users.
 Instead, they 'extend' them.
 To do so, we simply use a normal clonable template and associate it with system Users section.
 As each user-account is basically only a regular cloned-page, this approach places the full gamut of Couch's existing features at its disposal.

-For example —<br>
+For example, —<br>
 a.
 We can define any number/type of editable regions (i.e. custom fields) to hold user-data.
-So if your site decides to follow Facebook in allowing users to idenfify themselves using 51 gender types - no sweat :)<br>
+So if your site decides to follow Facebook in allowing users to identify themselves using 51 gender types - no sweat :)<br>
 b.
 We can use the 'relationship' feature to relate 'users' with other cloned pages e.g. posts, likes, videos, etc.<br>
 c.
 We can use the full power of cms:pages tag to list users slicing and dicing through the custom fields.